-commercial area that is underperforming due to existing infrastructure and zoning challenges.
-Through following feedback was provided that there is a strong desire by residents and stakeholders to:
+The Hampton/Clarendon area is currently a local commercial area that is underperforming due to existing infrastructure and zoning challenges.
+Through engagement with the surrounding community, the following feedback was provided that there is a strong desire by residents and stakeholders to:

-- Activate vacant buildings with new local businesses - Minimize the vehicular nature of many properties - Calm traffic on Hampton Road - Create new open space in the area - Generally improve pedestrian conditions along both Hampton and Clarendon - Provide new, safe options for cyclists
+- Activate vacant buildings with new local businesses - Minimize the vehicular nature of many properties - Calm traffic on Hampton Road - Create new open space in the area - Generally improve pedestrian conditions along both Hampton and Clarendon - Provide new, safe options for cyclists same structure.
+Similarly, the community did not desire to see future development that is suburban in character, dominated with parking lots along the street.

-Additionally, there was a desire for a greater mixture of uses currently not allowed by the zoning, including some residential uses and mixed-use buildings,
+Additionally, there was a desire for a greater mixture of uses currently not allowed by the zoning, including some residential uses and mixed-use buildings, including buildings with office, retail, and residential all in the